 The major sites of attraction in this town are Jama Masjid, Buland Darwaza, Tomb of Salim Chishti, Panch Mahal, Hiran Minar, Diwan-i-Aam, Diwan-i-Khas, Ibadat Khana, Mariam-uz-Zamani, Birbal’s House and many more.
 Fatehpur Sikri was designated a UNESCO World Heritage site in 1986 and is now maintained as a historic site.

 4. Kaziranga National Park

-Declared as Tiger Reserve in 2006, it is the home for the highest bulk of tigers in the world.
-Kaziranga is a massive territory of marshland, dense forests, tall elephant grass and the Brahmaputra spreads into lots of small water bodies.
+Declared as Tiger Reserve in 2006, it is the home to the highest bulk of tigers in the world.
+Kaziranga is a massive territory of marshland, dense forests, and tall elephant grass and the Brahmaputra spreads into lots of small water bodies.
 The park faces three seasons, including summer, monsoon, and winter.

-5. Western Ghats
+5. The Western Ghats

 Another natural UNESCO World Heritage called the Western Ghats also known as Sahyadri is a chain of mountains that runs along the western coast of India.
 It covers 1,600 km in length and 140000 square km area and runs through the States of Kerala, Tamil Nadu, Karnataka, Goa, Maharashtra, and Gujarat.

 The Ghats are home to unique flora and fauna of which some are special and only found here in the world.
 This area is one of the world’s ten “Hottest biodiversity hotspots” with a huge population of mammal species, bird species, freshwater fish, and flowering and non-flowering plants.

 The major rivers passing the Western Ghats are Kaveri, Krishna, Godavari, Thamiraparani, and Tungabhadra.
 In 2012 Western Ghats came on the list of UNESCO World Heritage sites in India.